jmfieldman/Mortar/README.md

 Up until now, all of the examples have shown statements bordered by two attributes (left and right, top and bottom).

-For statements surrounded on both sides, you generally ***cannot have all*** fixed spacing.
-In most cases this means you will need at least one weighted node, though intrinsic content sized will do provided you are mindful of content hugging and compression resistance values.
+For statements surrounded on both sides, you ***cannot have all*** fixed spacing.
+This means you will need at least one weighted or intrinsically sized node.
 This allows Mortar to make your constraints flexible between the terminals.
+You may see odd behavior if you only have intrinsically sized nodes, and their compression resistance and content hugging are artificially forced to .required.

 For statements that have a single terminal, the opposite is true.  ***You cannot use any*** weight-based nodes, and they must all be fixed size or intrinsic content size.
 This is because there is no second endpoing to use as an anchor for relative sizing.